[excerpt from Rotting Pyramid: Tracing the Teeth of America Cult, Dr. Linda Royal, University of Georgia Press, 2025]

 Sarah remembers the QAnon T-shirt Tyler wore to Thanksgiving dinner in 2019.
 She remembers spittle flying from his mouth—some of it misting onto the carved turkey—when he defended the shirt to their Uncle Steve.
 And she remembers his manic nature when Donald Trump was reelected, how the new facets of his personality seemed to sharpen.
 The look in his eyes went from haunted to bright zealous sparks.

 At some point, he branched away from their father, into the open militant arms of certain online communities.
-Less quiet, less subtle, more inciteful.
-Sarah remembers a friend sending her a video clip of Tyler in the spring of 2020, one segment of a foolish worm coiled in front of the state capitol in Harrisburg to demand the state be reopened completely in the first months of the coronavirus pandemic, when the death toll was climbing nationwide.
+Less quiet, less subtle, more catalyzing.
+Sarah remembers a friend sending her a video clip of Tyler in the spring of 2020, one segment of a foolish worm coiled in front of the state capitol in Harrisburg to demand the state be reopened completely in the first months of the COVID-19 pandemic, when the death toll was climbing nationwide.
 He was holding an assault rifle that would soon make appearances in his social media posts.
-She remembers zooming in on him in a photo she found on Facebook until it blurred into pixels to try to read a patch on his jacket, which had been identified in a comment as the insignia of the Patriot Front, a white nationalist/neo-Nazi group that coopts conservative talking points about “freedom.”
+She remembers zooming in on him in a photo she found on Facebook until it blurred into pixels to try to read a patch on his jacket, which had been identified in a comment as the insignia of the Patriot Front, a white nationalist/neo-Nazi group that coopts conservative dog-whistle talking points about “freedom.”
 A few weeks later, another friend of Sarah’s witnessed him using the same rifle to break windows in Philadelphia storefronts, a tactic used by many far-right groups across the country to escalate protests against police violence into all-out riots.

 Sarah lost track of Tyler after that.
 Her attempts to reach out to him went unanswered for more than a year.
 On September 19, 2021, he shouted four words on Facebook—“THE WHITE MAN ASCENDS”—and vanished.
 Three years later, his personal effects—wallet, driver’s license, cell phone—were found buried in the woods outside Hiram, Georgia, near the site of the Rotting Pyramid.
 Tyler had ended up in the Confederacy, after all, through the jaws of the Teeth of America.